kodecocodes/i9t/custom-segues/custom-segues.markdown

 **UIViewControllerContextTransitioning** - the animator objects will be passed a context object for the transition.
 This context holds details about the presenting and presented controllers and views.

+If you're floundering, don't worry if you don't understand them just yet - when you have used them a few times they will become clear.

-Before creating your segue, here's an overview of the code that you will be writing in this section:
+Before creating your segue, here's an overview of the code that you will be writing in this section.
+In general terms these are the steps you will do to create every animated segue:

-1. Create the segue as a subclass of UIStoryboardSegue
+1. Subclass `UIStoryboardSegue` and set the segue as the destination controller's transitioning delegate in perform()
-2. Create the presenting animator with duration and animation
+2. Create the presenting and dismissing animator classes conforming to `UIViewControllerAnimatedTransitioning`
+3. Define the duration and animation in the animators.
-3. Set the segue to use the animator for presentation
+4. Tell the segue what animator class to use for presenting and dismissal
+5. Use the segue in the storyboard

+Each of these steps will be further explained as you do them.

-### Step 1 - Create the segue
+### 1 - Subclass `UIStoryboardSegue`

-Now on to step 1 - create the segue as a subclass of UIStoryboardSegue.
-In this subclass, you will set the destination controller's transition delegate to be your scale animation instead of the default Vertical Cover animation.
+You will set the destination controller's transition delegate to your segue subclass so that you can use your scale animation instead of the default Vertical Cover animation.

 Create a new file called **ScaleSegue.swift** that subclasses **UIStoryboardSegue**.